InfraLore/make_for_devops/chapters/04-testing_and_validating.md

 		(echo "deploy should run test first" && exit 1)
 ```

+\newpage
 ## Static Analysis with Checkmake

-**Checkmake** is a linting tool for Makefiles.
-It's useful for teams but often
+**Checkmake** (https://github.com/checkmake/checkmake) is a linting tool for
-overkill for individual projects.
+Makefiles.
+It's useful for teams but often overkill for individual projects.

 \begin{calloutbox}[Linting: Useful for Teams, Overkill for Individuals]
 \textbf{Use checkmake when:}